Ultimate Guide to Philodendrons

 - Upright – these types of philodendron usually have larger green leaves.
 They do not climb as wildly as the climbing variety and tend to take up less space.
 Upright philodendrons usually grow a bit slower than their climbing cousins, but left unchecked they can grow quite large anyway.

-Which one works best for your office or interior space depends much on your space needs, as well as light and watering conditions.
+Which one works best for your office or interior space space depends heavily on the needs of your space, as well as light and watering conditions.
 A philodendron has the potential to take up a lot of space if it climbs up walls, windows or filing cabinets, so care should be taken to find the right type of philodendron for your space.

 Are philodendrons poisonous?